mcleonard/sampyl/docs/model.rst

 Model
 =====

-The model is completely defined by log P(X).
-You can use this object to get log P(X) and/or the gradient.
+The model is a class to make accessing log P(X) and grad log P(X) functions easier.
 Models contain caches for both log P(X) and the gradient.
-This is intended to be used when building new models as users won't typically need this.
+This is intended to be used when building new samplers, users won't typically need this.

 There are two models currently. :ref:`Model <model_class>` expects separate log P(X) and gradient functions. :ref:`SingleModel <single_model_class>`